damccorm/DistributedGraphProcessingSystem/README.md

-This repository contains the files for a distributed graph processing system.
+This repository contains the files for a distributed graph processing system created by Daniel McCormick.
 It is based off of the Pregel Paper by Grzegorz Malewicz, Matthew H. Austern, Aart J. C. Bik, James C. Dehnert, Ilan Horn, Naty Leiser, and Grzegorz Czajkowski.

 Paper here: https://kowshik.github.io/JPregel/pregel_paper.pdf